Operations on spectral partition Lie algebras and TAQ cohomology: Preliminaries

 Note that all operations vanish on the unit except for scalar multiplication.
-Since for all $n$ when $A$ is a bounded above $H\Fp$-module of finite type considered as a trivial $\mathbb{P}$-algebra, natural operations and their relations on the reduced mod $p$ TAQ cohomology, or equivalently, the mod $p$ TAQ cohomology away from the unit, agree with those on the homotopy group of spectral partition Lie algebras up to a change of grading conventions.
+Since for all $n$ when $A$ is a bounded above $\Fp$-module of finite type considered as a trivial $\E^{\mathrm{nu}}_\infty\tens \Fp$-algebra, natural operations and their relations on the reduced mod $p$ TAQ cohomology, or equivalently, the mod $p$ TAQ cohomology away from the unit, agree with those on the homotopy group of spectral partition Lie algebras up to a change of grading conventions.

-Brantner and Mathew obtained bases of the homotopy groups of free spectral partition Lie algebras on $\Sigma^j H\Fp$ via an isotropy spectral sequence as in \cite[Example 1.3]{ADL}.
-Then they propagated the result to any direct sum of shifts of $H\Fp$ using a Hilton-Milnor-type decomposition of the partition complex and an EHP sequence developed in \cite{young}.
+Brantner and Mathew obtained bases of the homotopy groups of free spectral partition Lie algebras on $\Sigma^j \Fp$ via an isotropy spectral sequence as in \cite[Example 1.3]{ADL}.
+Then they propagated the result to any direct sum of shifts of $\Fp$ using the Takayasu cofibration sequence (\cite{takayasu}, cf. \cite{kuhncofib,arone}) and a Hilton-Milnor-type decomposition of the partition complex and an EHP sequence developed in \cite{young}.